michaelschleiss/georaffer/README.md

 When using the `tif` command, aligned outputs are written to `./tiles/aligned/` and match the reference GeoTIFF grid (CRS, pixel size, width/height, and bounds).
+Alignment currently requires all processed tiles to share the same CRS; mixed-zone runs (for example NRW/RLP zone 32 plus BB zone 33) will fail and should be split by zone.

 ## File name scheme